 Dear Folks,

-From my understanding of Purgatory, souls go here to be purged of their vanity and self centeredness, in addition to paying off their temporal debts.
-It seems to me that Purgatory is a type of “boot camp” where one is perfected before entering into the glories of Heaven.
+self-centeredness, in addition to paying off their temporal debts.
+It seems to me that Purgatory is a type of boot camp where one is perfected before entering into the glories of Heaven.

-• If this is correct, then why do Catholics go to such extremes to try to get out of purgatory?
-Why the different types of indulgences and prayers to the poor souls in purgatory to get out of this blessed cleansing?
+• If this is correct, then why do Catholics go to such extremes to try to get out of Purgatory?

-If anything, I would think a person would welcome his time in purgatory, and even want his time there extended as far as possible so that even the slightest dregs of imperfection would be cleared out.
+If anything, I would think a person would welcome his time in Purgatory and even want his time there extended as far as possible so that even the slightest dregs of imperfection would be cleared out.

 • What kind of a poor Marine would you have if his boot camp were shortened because he found it to be uncomfortable, or if someone else offered to do it for him?